aneto0/hieratika/README.md

 Upon a successful login (see [login @ wserver](server/hieratika/wserver.py) and [authenticate @ auth](server/hieratika/auth.py)) the API caller will receive a unique token that shall be used on all subsequent calls to the API.

-The default [parameters server](server/hieratika/servers/psps/pspsserver.py) is based on a filesystem database where each plant system is modelled using the ITER PSPS configuration objects XML structure.
+The default [parameters server](server/hieratika/servers/psps/pspsserver.py) is based on a filesystem database where each plant system is modelled using the [ITER Pulse Schedule Preparation System (PSPS)](https://static.iter.org/codac/cs/CODAC_Operational_Applications_Release_N_S3WV58_v1_2.pdf) configuration objects XML structure.

 Detailed information about the API parameters and return values can be found by building the server-api documentation.